moo3030/Regression-with-MLBox/README.md

-# Regression-with-pyAutoWeka
+# Regression with MLBox
-Dockerized ML model with train, predict and infer APIs using pyAutoWeka.
+Dockerized ML model with train, predict and infer APIs using MLBox.